 The importance of writing the plan is not entirely in its finished product, but what you discover about your business as you prepare it.
 During the process of writing your business plan, you may uncover aspects of your business strategy that won’t work.
 It’s far better for your startup’s success and survival that you discover these weaknesses on paper now instead of in real life later.

-Think of your business plan as a map for your entrepreneurial journey.
+Think of your elements of a business plan as a map for your entrepreneurial journey.
 You wouldn’t set out on a long hike across unknown territory without a field guide and a detailed map.
 So, don’t dive into a new business and spend money, time, and emotional energy without a business plan.

 1. What’s the purpose of your business?